SpiNNakerManchester/network_tester/docs/source/api.rst

     Record changes in each of the SpiNNaker router counter registers.

-    If any of these metrics are recorded, a single vertex on every chip will be configured accordingly ensuring router counter values are recorded for all chips in the machine.
-This may result in new vertices being created internally and placed on core 2 of otherwise unused chips.
+    If any of these metrics are recorded, a single core on every chip will be configured accordingly ensuring router counter values are recorded for all chips in the machine.
+This may result in new cores being created internally and placed on core 2 of otherwise unused chips.